 Credit Disputes During Mortgage Loan Process

-Mortgage borrowers cannot have credit disputes during mortgage on non-medical credit items if the total amount of the outstanding unpaid collection items go over $1,000 or on any charge off accounts.
 Borrowers can have credit disputes on medical collection accounts or non-medical collection accounts with zero balances.
 Credit repair during FHA Loan Process where the borrower has active disputes on charge-off accounts is not allowed.
 Credit disputes on non-medical collections with zero balance are exempt from retraction.